ORNL-Fusion/ips-examples/hello-world/README.md

 If you already have the IPS with the structure created in 1) then skip to 2) to run.

-1) Create a directory where your IPS installation will live, e.g.
+1) To download, create a directory where your IPS installation will live, e.g.
 ```
 mkdir IPS
 ```
 cd into it and clone the IPS framework and wrappers/examples repos in this directory, e.g.

 ```